SvyJ/svyj/index.md

-## Welcome to Svy.J's Academic Page
+## Welcome to Svy.J's Academic Page :smile:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *"I can do all things!"*